-Even before the competition, Kantorow had already been attracting attention.
-He began his career at an early stage and at 16 made his debut at La Folle Journée festival in Nantes.
-Since then he has played with many of the world's major orchestras, including regularly the Mariinsky Orchestra with Valery Gergiev, and highlights in this and future seasons include the Orchestre de Paris, Staatskapelle Berlin, Royal Philharmonic Orchestra, Philharmonia, Royal Stockholm Philharmonic and tours with the Orchestre National de Toulouse, Budapest Festival Orchestra and the Munich Philharmonic.
+Kantorow began his career at an early stage and, at 16, made his debut at La Folle Journée festival in Nantes, and since then, has played with many of the world’s major orchestras.
+Highlights in this and future seasons include appearances with Orchestre de Paris, Staatskapelle Berlin, Royal Philharmonic Orchestra, Philharmonia, Royal Stockholm Philharmonic, and tours with the Orchestre National de Toulouse, Budapest Festival Orchestra and the Munich Philharmonic, and conductors with whom he is performing include Rouvali, Yamada, Petrenko, Ivan Fischer and Pappano amongst others.

-In recital he appears at major concert halls such as the Concertgebouw Amsterdam in their Master Pianists series, Konzerthaus Berlin, Philharmonie de Paris, BOZAR in Brussels, Stockholm Konserthus and at the most prestigious festivals including La Roque d’Anthéron, Piano aux Jacobins, Verbier Festival and Klavierfest Ruhr.
-In March 2020 Kantorow was invited to step in for Murray Perahia with a recital at Carnegie Hall (Stern Auditorium).
+In recital Kantorow appears at major concert halls such as the Concertgebouw Amsterdam in their Master Pianists series, Konzerthaus Berlin, Queen Elizabeth Hall London, Philharmonie de Paris, BOZAR in Brussels, Stockholm Konserthus and at the most prestigious festivals including La Roque d’Anthéron, Piano aux Jacobins, Verbier Festival and Klavierfest Ruhr.
+He is Artist-in-Resident at Radio France, the Orchestre Philharmonique de Monte Carlo and the Gstaad festival.
+Chamber music is also one of his great pleasures, and regularly performs with Victor Julien-Laferrière, Renaud Capuçon, Daniel Lozakovick and Matthias Goerne.

 Kantorow records exclusively with BIS, to great critical acclaim.
-His two most recent recordings (Saint-Saëns concerti 3-5 and solo works by Brahms, Bartók and Liszt) both received the Diapason d’Or and Choc Classica of the year in 2019 and 2020 respectively, with Gramophone magazine choosing the solo disc as Editor’s Choice and describing his performance as “a further remarkable example of his virtuosity and artistry, showing both skill and sensitivity throughout”.
-His à la Russe recital recording also won numerous awards and distinctions in 2017, including Choc de l’Année (Classica), Diapason découverte (Diapason), Supersonic (Pizzicato) and CD des Doppelmonats (PianoNews).
+His latest recording of Brahms Solo Works received the 2022 Diapason d’Or and 2021 Trophée Radio Classique.
+His recordings of Saint-Saëns Concerti 3-5 and his solo disc of Brahms, Bartók and Liszt also won the Diapason d’Or and the Choc de l’Année (Classica) in 2019 and 2020 respectively.
+His à la Russe recital recording won numerous awards and distinctions in 2017, including Choc de l’Année (Classica), Diapason découverte (Diapason), Supersonic (Pizzicato) and CD des Doppelmonats (PianoNews).

-Alexandre Kantorow is a laureate of the Safran Foundation and Banque Populaire, and in 2019 was named ‘Musical Revelation of the Year’ by the Professional Critics Association.
-In 2020 he won the Victoires de la Musique Classique in two categories: Recording of the Year and Instrumental Soloist of the Year.
+Kantorow is a laureate of the Safran Foundation and Banque Populaire, and in 2019 was named 'Musical Revelation of the Year' by the Professional Critics Association.
+In 2020, he won the Victoires de la Musique Classique in two categories: Recording of the Year and Instrumental Soloist of the Year.
+In 2021 he received the Trophée d’Année from Radio Classique.

-Born in France and of French-British heritage, he has studied with Pierre-Alain Volondat, Igor Lazko, Franck Braley and Rena Shereshevskaya.
+Born in France and of French-British heritage, Kantorow studied with Pierre-Alain Volondat, Igor Lazko, Franck Braley and Rena Shereshevskaya.

 Piano Concerto No.4 in G major, Op.58